 Friday, April 19, 2019 — 5:40 pm

-One day when we were driving somewhere in Europe—I don’t remember where—Andrew said he saw two deer in a field along the road.
-I looked over my shoulder and saw two dark blobs that may have been deer.
+One day when we were driving somewhere in Europe—I may have seen two deer in a field along the road.
+I looked over my shoulder and saw two dark blobs.
 Apart from that exciting moment, I only saw two animals while I was in Europe.

 After we wandered the streets of Mürren, I left my family at our hotel and wandered on my own for an hour.
 Near the train station where we had arrived a few hours earlier, I spotted a black squirrel high in a bare pine at the edge of the drop-off into the Lauterbrunnen Valley.
 It was acting like a typical squirrel, stretching out on the branches to forage for cones.

 Red and black individuals can be found throughout this small squirrel’s range.
 The chief characteristic is long ear tuft.
 They don’t show up well in my photos, but I could easily see them through my binoculars.